sofwanaldirikhaldi/sofwanaldirikhaldi/README.md

 - Hi, I'm Sofwan.
-Software Developer with 6+ years of experience.
+Software Engineer with 6+ years of experience.